 Students in first grade continue developing their independent reading and book borrowing skills.
 They learn what a "book talk" is and practice recommending books to each other.
 We participate in the Mighty Mock Geisel where students explore and read new Beginner Reader Books as part of this annual literary award.
-For part of the year first graders learn how to differentiate between fiction and nonfiction books.
-In a nonfiction research unit, students explore online encyclopedias and create their own animal riddles to share with classmates.
+For part of the year, first graders learn how to differentiate between fiction and nonfiction books.
+In a nonfiction research unit, students explore online encyclopedias and practice note taking skills.